ChemEngUP/ce-up-latex-templates/README.md

 The multiple runs of `pdflatex` is so that the page numbers and cross-references are handled correctly.

 You can also automate these tasks using [arara](https://github.com/cereda/arara) or `latexmk`.
-Use the tool which is already installed in your system.
+Use the tool which is already installed on your system.

 Always ensure that you are using the most recent version by downloading from [GitHub](https://github.com/ChemEngUP/ce-up-latex-templates/)